 Mardi Gras Events in Washington D.C., Northern Virginia and Baltimore Areas

 The Washington D.C. area has quite a few Mardi Gras events and celebrations.
 The Mystick Krewe of Louisiana held their annual Carnival Ball on February 22nd.
 This event kicked off many of the Mardi Gras celebrations in the area.
-The Mardi Gras Masquerade 2014 is tonight, February 27th in Georgetown.
-There will be Orleans style brass and jazz bands, costumes and beads.
 The 16th Annual Clarendon Courthouse Mardi Gras Parade is Tuesday, March 4th in Arlington, Virginia.
 The parade is the largest Fat Tuesday celebration in the Washington D.C. area.
 The parade, which runs along Wilson Boulevard and starts at 8pm, is family friendly with floats, marching bands, community groups, costumed performers and of course beads!
 You can continue with the celebrations after the parade at the Bayou Gras Block Party with many area pubs and restaurants participating with live music, great food and other celebrations.
 Rumors in Washington D.C. will be transformed for the Bourbon Street Bash on March 4th with music, New Orleans style food and beads.
 The Power Plant in downtown Baltimore is hosting its first Mardi Gras celebration on March 1st.
 There will be a carnival atmosphere with stilt walkers, fire breathers, Cajun food, New Orleans style jazz and much more.
 Eight bars and restaurants in the Power Plant area will be participating in the event.
 Even though Northern Virginia, Baltimore and Washington D.C. are thousands of miles from New Orleans, there are still many ways to celebrate Mardi Gras from family friendly events to adult only celebrations.